Walmart boosts outlook for 2024 with bargains proving a powerful lure for the inflation weary

 NEW YORK (AP) — Walmart had another quarter of strong sales that topped almost all expectations with its comparatively low prices proving a powerful draw for millions who have struggled with rising costs for housing, groceries and almost everything else.

+The second-quarter results were announced on the same day that the government reported that Americans stepped up their spending at retailers last month by the most in a year and a half.
+Both reports ease the concerns that the economy might be weakening under the pressure of higher prices and elevated interest rates.
+But other retailers and restaurants have reported shoppers pulling back, created a nuanced and mixed picture.

+Walmart, based in Bentonville, Arkansas, is among the first major U.S. retailers to report quarterly results and provides a peek into how Americans are feeling about their spending power with signs that the red-hot U.S. economy may finally be cooling.
+Home Depot reported quarterly results Tuesday and noted that customers continue to rein in spending.

 Walmart Inc. reported earnings of $4.5 billion, or 56 cents per share, in the three months ended July 31.
-That compares with $7.9 billion, or 97 cents per share, in the same period last year.
+That compares with $7.9 billion, or 97 cents per share, in the same period last year when it booked big investment gains.
 Adjusted per share earnings were 67 cents, or 2 cents better than Wall Street had expected, according to FactSet.

 Sales rose nearly 4.8% to reach $169.33 billion, also beating expectations.